 Early sporting career

 A member of the Muran people of western Arnhem Land, and raised in Darwin, Peris realised her love of sports — especially hockey — early in life.
-In 1992 this love took her to Perth, where she trained with the AIS and was selected for the Australian under-21 squad.
+In 1992 this love took her to Perth, where she trained with the Australian Institute of Sport and was selected for the Australian under-21 squad.
 The following year she was selected for the 1993 Australian senior squad, coached by Ric Charlesworth.

 Peris’s sporting career was characterised by perseverance.
 Regardless of the setbacks she faced, she pushed through to her end goal.